Beijing–Hangzhou high-speed train

 The Beijing–Hangzhou high-speed train (京杭高速动车组列车) are high-speed train services between Beijing and Hangzhou, the capital of Zhejiang Province.
 The trains are operated by CR Beijing and CR Shanghai.

 History

 The high-speed train services between Beijing and Hangzhou was started on 1 July 2011, when the Beijing–Shanghai HSR was opened.
 The trains were operated on Beijing–Shanghai HSR and Shanghai–Hangzhou HSR.

 With the opening of Nanjing–Hangzhou HSR on 1 July 2013, some of the trains were diverted to Nanjing–Hangzhou HSR instead of Shanghai–Hangzhou HSR.

 From 10 April 2018, the G19/20, G31/32 and G39/40 trains have been operating CR400AF and CR400BF trainsets.
-The operating speed was promoted to 350 km/h and the travelling time was eliminated to 4h 18m.
+The operating speed was promoted to 350 km/h and the travelling time was reduced to 4h 18m.

 Operations

 The G19/20, G31/32, G34, G35/36, G37 and G39/40 trains were operated on Beijing–Shanghai HSR and Nanjing–Hangzhou HSR.
 The G41-44 trains were operated on Beijing–Shanghai HSR and Shanghai–Hangzhou HSR, via Shanghai Hongqiao.

 The G39/40 trains are the fastest trains between Beijing and Hangzhou, with only one intermediate stop at Nanjing South.